 Properties props = new Properties();

-//Domain name for public access
+//Domain name for public network access

 props.put("bootstrap.servers", "your_public_network_route_addr");